20Kiani11/random-cmd-files/README.md

-small cmd script i have made
+small cmd scripts i have made, not very complex and somewhat easy to read